Mathisgdi/Yowl/README.md

     npx expo start
     ```

-Press w to open on the web or scann the QR Code of the terminal on your phone.
+Press w to open on the web or scan the QR Code in the terminal on your phone.
 To see more details on expo, refer to the README in the ".expo" folder.

 - Access the URL `http://localhost:8081` in your browser and adapt it with phone format.